ccdc-opensource/on-site-webcsd/README.md

 # or to be prompted for the password
 docker login -u <user> --password-stdin ccdcrepository.azurecr.io

-#Use one of the following two commands depending on if you have in-house database configuration
+#Use one of the following commands depending on what features you want:
 #Use this command if you have no in-house database configuration
 docker compose up -d

 #Use this command if you have in-house database configuration
 docker compose -f docker-compose.yml -f docker-compose.db-config.yml up -d

+#Use this command if you have in-house database configuration and want macromolecule hub
+docker compose -f docker-compose.macromolecule-hub.yml -f docker-compose.db-config.yml up -d
 ```

 ## Updates